Intro-to-Game-Dev-Fall-2018/tika-assignment3/README.md

 # Assignment Links

+## [Here's the link to Draft 4] (https://ak5352.itch.io/kimmy-clone-draft-4)
+Separated the text by character and added different fonts and images.

 ## [Here's the link to Draft 3](https://ak5352.itch.io/kimmy-clone-draft-3)
 Did next to nothing because I was at Anime NYC ... added the game to Unity.